Exploring Rumeli: The European Side Of Turkey

 The European side of Turkey boasts a stunning coastline along the Aegean and Marmara Seas, with sandy beaches that attract beach enthusiasts from around the world.
 Inland, the region is characterized by rolling hills, fertile plains, and charming villages.
 The Bosphorus Strait, a narrow waterway separating Europe and Asia, is an iconic landmark in Rumeli, offering breathtaking views and the opportunity to witness large ships passing through.

-See also Exploring The Historic Silk Road In Turkey
+See also The Best Cooking Classes For Foodies In Turkey

 Historical Landmarks